wowitsjack/Easy-Webkit-Builder/README.md

 ## Prerequisites 📋

-The script should automagtically grab these! 💡
+The script should automagically grab these! 💡
 - Python 3
 - Pip 3
 - Expect